 A nice side effect is the fact that you’re not getting too much in each other’s way and things run more smoothly.

 Our tip for campers who use a fold out bed covering up their storage room: lay out your clothes for the following morning so you don’t have to wake up your partner in order to get dressed.

 What’s the use of a well-organized camper van when everything tumbles out of the cabinets during the first turn?
 Besides the obvious danger for the driver and fellow passenger, lose objects can also cause possible damage to your campervan interior.
 It’d be too bad if the tumbling espresso maker would put a hole in your new counter top.

 Always keep the cargo securing in mind so that all your drawers and cabinet doors are properly locked.
 Ideally you use push-button locks that prevent doors and drawers from opening while driving.

 We can also recommend a packing net for light weight items such as jackets or sweatshirts.
 It’s affordable and a great helper to keep clothes at hand or store other small items.

 If you find yourself in the exciting situation to rebuild the interior of your own campervan, we recommend you do so with drawers instead of cabinets.
 They have the advantage that nothing will cover them up (which will happen inevitably) which will then have to be removed in order to open them.
 Another plus: you don’t have to dig into the cabinet, instead it pulls out towards you.
 A lot easier, even more so with a soft-close mechanism that keeps the drawers shut while driving.

-- keywords: Vanlife
+- Tags: Vanlife